Iran’s Nuclear

 parties may appear to be in the best of Iranian national interest.
 And if the

-intent is not of making nuclear weapons,
+intent is not of making nuclear weapons, current confrontation seems to be

-Iran’s well being.
+totally out of place and risky for Iran’s well being.
 Had Saddam had not maintained an ambiguity towards Iraq’s possessing weapons of mass destruction (WMD), it would have been difficult for Americans to invade Iraq.

 Repeating Pakistan’s case again, ambiguity may have worked well for Pakistan, for a long time in its specific circumstances and time frame.
 The same may not be advisable to Iran.
 May I clarify here that the intent here is not to support or justify American policies towards Iran and Iraq.
 It is Iran’s well being and interests